How to calculate food cost in your restaurant

 A restaurant’s food cost is an essential metric to determine and monitor profitability, especially in a highly competitive market such as the United Kingdom.
 Here, profit margins are low — averaging around 3-5% — and ingredient prices are volatile.

-The British restaurant scenario compels restaurateurs to adopt a particularly detail-oriented management approach, making food cost a key component in pricing strategies.
-Would you like to create the perfect menu and set ideal prices to optimise costs and revenues?
-First, let's learn how to calculate food cost to analyse it in favour of your business.
+The British restaurant scene compels restaurateurs to adopt a particularly detail-oriented management approach, making food cost a key component in pricing strategies.
+Are you ready to create the perfect menu and set ideal prices to optimise costs and revenues?
+First, let's tackle the question “what is food cost in a restaurant” before diving into the most effective methods for calculating it.

-Firstly, consider the definition of food cost.
-This value is the result of the ratio between the total amount spent on preparing the plate and its selling price.
+Firstly, let’s take a closer look at the definition of food cost.
+This figure represents the ratio of the total amount spent on preparing a dish to its selling price.
 It is typically expressed as a percentage and it is always inversely proportional to profitability.
-This metric encapsulates the fragile, yet complex balance which guides a successful entrepreneur.
-If the food cost of your dishes is higher than the benchmark (around 30%), your menu will not be profitable.
-On the other hand, if food cost is too low, you may have compromised on the quality of the course.
+This metric highlights the delicate yet complex balance that every successful restaurateur must navigate.
+If the food cost of your dishes exceeds the benchmark (typically around 30%), your menu may struggle to be profitable.
+On the other hand, if your food cost is too low, it could indicate a compromise on the quality of your offerings.

 But how do you calculate food cost?
-Let's examine the formula to obtain the percentage:
+Let's examine the food cost percentage formula:

-There are two fundamental elements you need to consider: the Cost of Goods Sold (CoGS), which is the cost of the raw materials used to prepare the sold courses, and the total food sales, as-to-say the revenue generated from selling those dishes.
-By dividing the first factor by the second and multiplying the result by one hundred, you will obtain the food cost.
+There are two fundamental elements you need to consider: the Cost of Goods Sold (CoGS), which is the cost of the raw materials used to prepare the sold courses, and the total food sales, which refers to the revenue generated from those dishes.
+By dividing the first factor by the second and multiplying the result by one hundred, you’ll arrive at your food cost percentage.
 This percentage is essential for assessing the profitability of your restaurant.

 TheFork Manager